 Do you suffer from hip, knee or shoulder arthritis?
-These chronic conditions, which afflicts millions of Americans, cause joint pain that can severely limit movement and impact your quality of life.
-If you’ve tried everything from physical therapy to prescription medications and nothing relieves your pain, then you might be a candidate for joint replacement surgery.
+These chronic conditions, which afflict millions of Americans, cause joint pain that can severely limit movement and impact your quality of life.
+If you’ve tried everything from physical therapy to prescription medications and nothing relieves your pain, we realize your frustration and pain.
+If you have tried other non-surgical routes with little to no success, you might be a candidate for joint replacement surgery.

 The knee is the largest hinge-type joint in the body.
 Knee problems are common and can occur from injury, wear and tear, or disease, such as arthritis.
 For many, knee replacement is the only way to relieve pain, restore function and improve quality of life.
 Total knee replacement is commonly recommended for cases of severe arthritis in which all of the knee cartilage has completely worn away.

 At Stephens County Orthopedics, we are proud to have helped hundreds of people recover their knee or shoulder function and eliminate or minimize their pain.
-With diligent follow-up care after surgery and a total rehabilitation program, we will help you get back to living the active life you deserve.
+With diligent follow-up care after surgery and a total rehabilitation program right here in Stephens County, we will help you get back to living the active life you deserve.

 How Can Joint Replacement Help Me?

 Osteoarthritis is the most common type of arthritis and typically develops as people grow older.
 It erodes the protective cartilage that covers your joints and allows the bones to glide smoothly during motion.
 When this happens, the bones rub together, causing friction and pain.
 During joint replacement surgery, also called arthroplasty or joint reconstruction, the damaged portion of the shoulder or knee is removed and replaced with an artificial joint that functions just like a healthy joint and allows for pain-free movement.